jayanin1010/Implementation-of-Simple-Linear-Regression-Model-for-Predicting-the-Marks-Scored/README.md

 ## Algorithm
 1. Import the necessary libraries.
 2. Analyse and if needed preprocess the dataset.
-3. Assign the features dor the model.
+3. Assign the features for the model.
 4. Train, test and split the data.
 5. Implement the algorithm using LinearRegression().
 6. Test the model.